shaack/cm-chessboard-playfield/README.md

 # cm-chessboard-chess-rules
-A cm-chessboard plugin to validate moves and support promotions
+A cm-chessboard extension to validate moves and support promotions